Too Much Time On My Hands

 When I asked if I could make a phone call, Garda McGonigle was the one to answer, “No”.

-Eventually I was asked where I got the watches and I gave the name and address of my supplier who was based a ten-
+Eventually I was asked where I got the watches and I gave the name and address of my supplier who was based a ten-minute drive from the station.
+Was my alibi checked out?
+No.

-In the small hours of the morning, while pondering on what I was missing (Johnny Flynn had been playing at the Ierne) the shouts and language in the adjoining cells made me thankful that I wasn't a law-
+In the small hours of the morning, while pondering on what I was missing (Johnny Flynn had been playing at the Ierne) the shouts and language in the adjoining cells made me thankful that I wasn’t a law-breaker or a Guard.

 When I insisted on reading the document I was accused of being, ” very cagey”.